Sojwal5/AQI-Monitoring-System/README.md

 This project presents an IoT-based Air Pollution Monitoring System that measures indoor harmful gases such as Carbon Dioxide (CO2) using an MQ135 gas sensor and Carbon Monoxide (CO) using an MQ7 sensor.
 The system displays air quality in Parts Per Million (PPM) on both a 16x2 LCD and on ThingSpeak, facilitating easy monitoring.

 ## Components Required
- -Raspberry Pi (4B)
+ - Raspberry Pi (4B)
- -Nova PM Sensor SDS011
+ - Nova PM Sensor SDS011
- -MQ 7 – CO gas detection sensor
+ - MQ 7 – CO gas detection sensor
- -MCP 3008 - 10-bit Analog-to-Digital Converter (ADC) for MQ 7
+ - MCP 3008 - 10-bit Analog-to-Digital Converter (ADC) for MQ 7
- -MQ 135 – NH3 gas detection sensor
+ - MQ 135 – NH3 gas detection sensor
- -HDMI cable
+ - HDMI cable
- -Male to Male , Male to female , female to female jumper wires -Breadboard
+ - Male to Male , Male to female , female to female jumper wires
+ - Breadboard
- -zero PCB
+ - zero PCB

 ## Software Requirement
--IDE : Thonny, Geany
+- IDE : Thonny, Geany
--Hosting Website : AdaFruit.
+- Hosting Website : AdaFruit.

 ## Measurement
 Calibrating the sensor in fresh air is crucial, followed by deriving an equation converting sensor output voltage value into convenient units, PPM (Parts Per Million).
 The mathematical calculations involve finding the slope and applying logarithmic functions for accurate conversion.